datanav/docs/configuration.rst

    * - ``batch_size``
      - Integer
      - The maximum number of entities to POST in each request.
-If there are more entities than this then they'll be split between different HTTP requests.
+If there are more entities than this then they'll be split across multiple HTTP requests.
-     - 20
+     - 100
      -

 Example configuration